inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 role_arn=<ARN_CHECK_TF_OUTPUT>
 ```

-Now you can set the profile and region as environment variable or pass as argument to sam.
+Now you can set the profile and region as environment variables or pass as argument to SAM.

 ```
 export AWS_REGION=<region>